ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Abstract

 \section{Abstract}

-Dusty disks around planets in outer reaches of exo-planetary systems can be detected as long-lasting occultations, provided the observer is close to the planet's orbital plane.
-Here we report follow-up observations of ASASSN-24fw (Gaia 07:05:18.97+06:12:19.4), a 4-magnitude dimming event of a main-sequence star which lasted 8.5 months.
-Using optical spectroscopy with KOSMOS (APO), MagE (Magellan) and GHOST (Gemini-S), we find strong Na I D absorption indicating that the occulter is gas rich.
-We detect multiple low-ionization metal emission lines with velocity dispersion $\lesssim 10$ km s$^{-1}$ blue-shifted by 27 km s$^{-1}$ with respect to the system, which likely originate in the occulter, as well as blue-shifted and broad ($\sim 200$ km s$^{-1}$) H$\alpha$ line, which likely originates in the inner circumstellar disk.
+Dusty disks around planetary and substellar companions in outer reaches of exo-planetary systems can be detected as long-lasting occultations, provided the observer is close to the secondary's orbital plane.
+Here we report optical spectroscopy with KOSMOS (APO), MagE (Magellan) and GHOST (Gemini-S) of ASASSN-24fw (Gaia 07:05:18.97+06:12:19.4), a 4-magnitude dimming event of a main-sequence star which lasted 8.5 months.
+We discover multiple low-ionization metal emission lines with velocity dispersion $\lesssim 10$ km s$^{-1}$ blue-shifted by 27 km s$^{-1}$ with respect to the star, as well as kinematically complex Na D absorption.
+If associated with the occulter, these detections suggest that the occulter is gas-rich.
+Further, we detect blue-shifted and broad ($\sim 200$ km s$^{-1}$) H$\alpha$ line, which likely originates in the inner circumstellar disk.
 We confirm the previously reported occultations in 1981 and 1937 seen in historic data, yielding a semi-major axis of the occulter's orbital motion around the star of 14 AU.
-Assuming that the occulter is a circumplanetary disk filling 30-100\% of the Hill radius, we derive the planet's mass of 0.5-19 M$_{\rm Jupiter}$ and a circumplanetary disk mass of 1\% of the mass of the Moon.
-Given the age of the star ($>2$ Gyr), the disk is unlikely to be a survivor of the planet formation stage and is more likely to be a result of a planetary collision.
-If Na D absorption and metal emission lines originate in the circumplanetary disk, the observations presented here are the first discovery of a planet-driven wind or of circumsecondary disk rotation.
+If the occulter is a circumsecondary disk filling 30-100\% of the Hill radius, we estimate the minimum mass of the secondary to be a few Jupiter masses and a disk mass of 1\% of the mass of the Moon.
+Given the age of the star ($>2$ Gyr), the disk is unlikely to be a survivor of the planet formation stage and may be a result of a planetary collision.
+If Na D absorption and/or metal emission lines originate in the disk, the observations presented here are the first discovery of a circumsecondary disk wind or rotation.

 \keywords{Circumstellar disks(235), Debris disks(363), Exoplanet formation(492), Exoplanet structure(495), Occulting disks(1149)}